SNL-UCSB/cs-176b-tutorials-spring23/tutorial3/README.md

 ```

 ### Add Links
-Below code create links between the hosts and the switch in the Mininet network topology.
+Below code creates links between the hosts and the switch in the Mininet network topology.
 The addLink function of the net object is used to create the links.

 In Mininet, links connect hosts to switches and switches to other switches to form a network topology.
 ```